Corgi owners say community has ‘lost part of our world’ with Queen’s death

 “We feel as though, although there is a corgi league and a society, we've actually lost part of our world.
 She did so much for the breed, always had corgis by her side all her life.”

-She described corgis as “small dogs with big personalities”, and said: “They are little characters, they like to play, and they are energetic, feisty little dogs.”
+Despite a penchant for nipping servants legs, Susan was utterly beloved by the Queen, who even joined her and Prince Philip on their honeymoon.

+Following her death in 1959, the Queen designed a bespoke headstone for Susan’s’ grave, which is located in an official pet cemetery at the Sandringham Estate, the resting place for all royal pets.

-More than 70 corgis gathered on the lawn at Balmoral Castle in June as part of celebrations for the Queen’s Platinum Jubilee.
+In recognition of her fondness for the breed, a gathering of 70 corgis took place at Balmoral Castle in June as part of the Queen’s Platinum Jubilee celebrations.

 Organised by the Corgi Society of Scotland and the UK Corgi Club, the event brought together dozens of Cardigan Welsh and Pembroke Welsh corgis.